Richard III (play): Performance

 Colley Cibber produced the most successful of the Restoration adaptations of Shakespeare with his version of Richard III, at Drury Lane starting in 1700.
 Cibber himself played the role till 1739, and his version was on stage for the next century and a half.
 It contained the lines "Off with his head; so much for Buckingham" – possibly the most famous Shakespearean line that Shakespeare did not write – and "Richard's himself again!".
 The original Shakespearean version returned in a production at Sadler's Wells Theatre in 1845.

-In 2011 film actor Kevin Spacey starred in an Old Vic production which subsequently toured the United States, directed by stage and film director Sam Mendes.
+In 2011 controversial actor Kevin Spacey starred in an Old Vic production which subsequently toured the United States, directed by stage and film director Sam Mendes.
 Spacey had played the role of Richard's henchman, the Duke of Buckingham, in the Pacino film.

+Richard III has been repeatedly adapted and reimagined for the stage.
+The Public Theater, in 2018, premiered Mike Lew's adaptation Teenage Dick which placed the titular character as a sixteen year old with cerebral palsy in pursuit of his high school's senior class presidency.
+In 2026, The Woke Tragedy of Richard III: Dyke of Gloucester premiered in New York City and followed a nonbinary lesbian Richard in a technofeudalist dystopian future New England.

 Adaptations

 Film

 Basil Rathbone played Richard III in the 1939 Universal horror film Tower of London, which was directed by Rowland V. Lee.
 The film was later remade by Roger Corman in 1962 with Vincent Price (who had played Clarence in Lee's film) in the lead role.
 While both films are influenced by the characterisation and structure of Shakespeare's play, neither includes any dialogue from it.

 The most famous player of the part in recent times was Laurence Olivier in his 1955 film version.
 Olivier's film incorporates a few scenes and speeches from Shakespeare's Henry VI, Part 3 and Cibber's rewrite of Shakespeare's play, but cuts entirely the characters of Queen Margaret and the Duchess of York, and Richard's soliloquy after seeing the ghosts of his victims.
 Olivier has Richard seduce Lady Anne while mourning over the corpse of her husband rather than her father-in-law as in the play.
 Olivier's rendition has been parodied by many comedians, including Peter Cook and Peter Sellers.
 Sellers, who had aspirations to do the role straight, appeared in a 1965 TV special on the Beatles' music by reciting "A Hard Day's Night" in the style of Olivier's Richard III.
 The first episode of the BBC television comedy Blackadder in part parodies the Olivier film, visually (as in the crown motif), Peter Cook's performance as a benevolent Richard, and by mangling Shakespearean text ("Now is the summer of our sweet content made o'ercast winter by these Tudor clouds ...")